 The first week in a hybrid flexible course is a crucial time to engage students and address any questions or concerns your students may have about the course.
 Research shows most students engaging virtually in a course drop out in the first week of the course because they feel a lack of connection with the course or the instructor.
 Several steps instructors can take to establish presence and engage students joining virtually during the first week include (McArthur, 2018):

 Your students will benefit from early modeling of the “go-to” technology you plan to use under various instructional scenarios throughout the semester in the first week of classes.
-Your students will thank you in the event that infection rates require a totally remote transition.
 Some ideas to consider:

 If you are using any sort of synchronous or asynchronous interactive technology, it is a good idea to share some basic netiquette tips with your students as a starting point for a more personal conversation you have with each of your courses about norms of interaction and engagement online.
 Some general guidelines taken from these CAS Remote Learning Guidelines for Students include: